In this article from the Orcacore, we want to teach you How to install MariaDB on Ubuntu 20.04.

 Now MariaDB on Ubuntu 20.04 is installed but it will not ask you to set passwords or any other changes.

-How to Configure MariaDB on Ubuntu 20.04
+Configuration MariaDB Server on Ubuntu 20.04

 In this step you need to run security scrips for the new MariaDB installation with the following command: